SeqWare/public-workflows/vcf-uploader/README.md

     cpanm XML::DOM XML::XPath XML::XPath::XMLParser JSON Data::UUID XML::LibXML Time::Piece

 Once these are installed you can execute the script with the command below.
 For workflows and VMs used in the project, these dependencies will be pre-installed on the VM running the variant calling workflows.

+You also need the gtdownload/gtuplod/cgsubmit tools installed.
+These are available on the CGHub site and are only available for Linux (for the submission tools).

 ## Inputs